Charter and Bylaws

 • Unrestricted educational grants can be used by the APSR for any legitimate educational purpose.

-• Specific support for an event is acceptable although the sponsor shall have no control over the expenditure beyond specifying whether the funds should cover the venue or faculty travel, accommodation and honoraria or any combination of these.
+• Specific support for an event is acceptable although the sponsor has no control over the expenditure beyond specifying whether the funds should cover the venue or faculty travel, accommodation and honoraria or any combination of these.

 • All financial arrangements between the sponsor and the APSR must be covered by a written bilaterally signed agreement.

-Conflict Resolution: If any member of the Ethics and Disclosure Committee are involved in the conflict, they shall absent themselves from all discussion and shall not take part in rulings.
+Conflict Resolution: If any member of the Ethics and Disclosure Committee are involved in the conflict, they absent themselves from all discussion and do not take part in rulings.

 Declaration of Interest Form: The following interests should be declared, stating the companies involved: